Criteria for Inclusion in the Victorian Heritage Register

 For a place or object to be included in the Victorian Heritage Register it must meet at least one of the Heritage Council of Victoria’s criteria for assessment.
 These criteria are used to determine the importance of a place or object to the history and development of Victoria.

-- in assessing the significance of state-level social value under Criterion G are our Guidance on identifying places and objects of state-level social value in Victoria (PDF 403KB) and (Word 267 KB).
+For additional assistance in assessing the cultural heritage significance of places and objects under Criterion G (social value) see our Guidance on identifying places and objects of state-level social value in Victoria (PDF 403KB).

 Read the Heritage Council’s other policy and guidance material or download an accessible Word text-only version of the Victorian Heritage Register Criteria and Threshold Guidelines 2022